 Learn more about employment protections in different NYC industries:

 Visit our Your Rights pages to learn more about workplace protections in New York, or check out our FAQs for answers to your workers’ rights questions.
 Our employment lawyers NYC resources explain hostile work environment protections, wrongful termination laws, wage discrimination violations, freelancer rights, and other workplace protections.

-Charles Joseph founded Working: Now and Then to reach workers whose rights have been violated.
-As an employment lawyer, Charles designed the site to help workers learn about legal protections and connect with attorneys offering free consultations.
-In addition to offering assistance for workers navigating the legal system, Working: Now...Read More
+Charles Joseph founded Working Now and Then to help workers whose rights have been violated.
+As an employment lawyer, Charles designed the site to inform workers about their legal protections and offer free consultations.
+In addition to providing resources for workers navigating the legal system, Working Now and Then answers...Read More